null-machine/limbus-company-roll-analyzer/index.md

 Her kit itself is a bit strange; anti-heal and heal on kill are both rather stage dependent.
 But, with numbers like that, being a bit dilapidated doesn't define her performance.

-It's worth mentioning that her 4th Match Flame passive can theoretically buff her S3, adding tempo to her kit and bringing the raw value up 50.17 → 68.25, but playing around that is an undertaking most players will not find practical.
+It's worth mentioning that her 4th Match Flame passive can theoretically buff her S3, adding tempo to her kit and bringing the raw value up considerably.
+Furthermore, the passive can be stacked through evade recycles.
+But, playing around that is an undertaking most players will not find practical.
 Maybe it'll show up as a deranged RR tactic...

 ---